 Expanding Mangrove Replanting in the Philippines

-This summer we announced in our published Insights the GForest Mangrove Rehabilitation Project, an exciting new partnership and activity that emerged from the USAID Fish Right Initiative.
+We included in earlier published Insights the GForest Mangrove Rehabilitation Project, an exciting new partnership and activity that emerged from the USAID Fish Right Initiative.
 As part of this effort, the mobile wallet app company GCash expanded GForest environmental sustainability feature, giving its more than 5 million users the ability to virtually plant mangroves in the Philippines.

 The aim of the initiative is to plant 125,000 mangrove trees in Culion, Palawan as part of the company’s ambitious goals to integrate sustainability into its core business.